temporalio/documentation/docs/tctl/admin/membership/list_gossip.md

 The `tctl admin membership list_gossip` command lists the ringpop membership items present on the targeted membership.

-The modifier below changes the behavior of the command:
+The following modifier changes the behavior of the command:

 `--role value` — filters the results by membership role